Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science

 \begin{itemize} \item For the science domain, we obtained our data via the NCBI Entrez database, encompassing the following papers: \textit{Nature, Science, PNAS, Nature Communications, Science Advances}.
 Only papers with both title and abstract available and within 2014 to 2024 are kept.
 A brief statistics of science domain papers are as follows:

-\item For AI domain, we obtained our data from MASSW \cite{zhang2024massw}, which encompasses the following six top AI conferences: \textit{AAAI, IJCAI, ICLR, ICML, NeurIPS, WWW}.
+\item For AI domain, we obtained our data from MASSW \cite{zhang2024massw}, which encompasses the following seven top AI conferences: \textit{AAAI, IJCAI, ICLR, ICML, NeurIPS, WWW, SIGKDD}.
 Only papers with both title and abstract available and within 2014 to 2024 are kept.
 A brief statistics of AI domain papers are as follows:

 \end{itemize}